ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily, a subset of what I learned that day

+#### Fab 28, 2022 (Day 56): Solidity: Storage vs Memory vs Stack

+Storage is persistent, can be accessed after the execution is completed.
+Memory is temporary and relatively cheaper, it can not be accessed after the execution is completed.
+Stack is temporary and almost free, it can only hold a limited amount of data and can not be accessed later

 #### Fab 27, 2022 (Day 55): Fungibility w/ an Anology

 Fungibility: Let’s say you’re visiting the bank and happen to have an old but workable dollar bill in your pocket, you do your thing and ask the cashier to provide a fresh note.
 You provide the old bill and get a fresh one.
 Both of them had exactly the same value.
 That is called fungibility.